zhenxuantan/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### Edit feature ( `edit` and `editTask` commands)
+#### Implementation
 The edit feature allows users to edit specific fields in tasks or contacts.
 The implementation for both contacts (`edit`) and tasks (`editTask`) are similar.
-Therefore we can generalize the implementation of the edit feature by exploring how the `edit` command works for tasks.
+Therefore we can generalize the implementation of the edit feature by exploring how the `editTask` command works for tasks.
-Given below is a sequence diagram of the execution of an edit command:
+Given below is a sequence diagram of the execution of an edit command: [Click here for better resolution](https://ay2122s1-cs2103t-w12-2.github.io/tp/images/EditTaskSequenceDiagram.png)

 ![Seq-diagram for the parsing of command for `editTask 1 d/OP2 rehearsal g/CS2101 type/Event date/2021-11-11`](images/EditTaskSequenceDiagram.png)